 Republican candidate for Pennsylvania’s 8th U.S. House District Rob Bresnahan (Photo via Bresnahan campaign)

-Former President Donald Trump won the 8th District in 2016 and 2020, the only Democrat-represented Congressional district in Pennsylvania to have that distinction.
+Former President Donald Trump won the current boundaries of the 8th Congressional District in 2016 and 2020, making it the only Democrat-represented district in Pennsylvania to have that distinction.
+The Northeast Pennsylvania based district also includes Scranton, the boyhood home of President Joe Biden.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.